PhD Student, Machine Learning

 A random tax artifact.
 If you’re a hedge fund manager you may be interested in this triple tax arbitrage scheme I came up with.

-When I have time, I enjoy connecting with pretty much anyone over a video call (or coffee if you’re in downtown Toronto).
+When I have time, I enjoy connecting over video (or coffee if you’re in Toronto).
+I’m interested in discussing ideas related to:

 You can reach me at: